pkp/pkp-docs/admin-guide/en/statistics.md

 **Description:** This report provides granular data on monthly views for the journal homepage, issue TOCs, article abstract/landing pages, and file views.
 It provides country information \(if configured\).
 Each row provides a total monthly view count for a particular object \(journal home page, article abstract page, article galley, or issue table of contents\).
 It further facets this by country if country support has been enabled and properly configured.

-It attempts to report on the journal’s entire usage history but is artificially constrained to 5,000 rows max.
-Older or more heavily trafficked journals should not use this report and should instead use the Custom Report Generator.

 **Use for:** generating a multifaceted overview content usage from month to month.
 It lists monthly view counts for all articles, article file downloads, issue TOC views, and journal homepage views for the specified timespan.
 Additional manual manipulation of the resulting report must be done to achieve aggregate results.

 **Do Not Use for:** attempting to get a quick usage snapshot, legacy usage, or journals that have a very large metrics dataset \(due to long history, high readership, or depth of metrics granularity\).
 Use the Custom Report Generator instead.